 Although it may seem like a temporary condition, sunburn—a result of skin receiving too much exposure from the sun’s ultraviolet (UV) rays—can cause long-lasting damage to the skin.
 This damage increases a person’s risk of getting skin cancer, making it critical to protect the skin from the sun.

-If you have additional questions about sunburns or have a concern regarding your skin condition, fill out our web form or contact our team today!
+If you have additional questions about sunburns or have a concern regarding your skin condition, contact our team today!
 Unsure if your insurance will cover your visit?
 Check out our insurance coverage page for a list of accepted insurance companies so you know beforehand if you’re covered.